 How does a one-page plan differ from other business plan formats?

-There’s really not much difference between a developing a business plan on one page, a Lean Plan, and a good executive summary.
-The only real possible difference is the that if you set out to write a business plan on one page, it must absolutely fit on that one page in a font that most people can still read, while a traditional executive summary can extend to two or three pages, but really should never be longer than that.
+There’s really not much difference between developing a business plan on one page, a Lean Plan, and a good executive summary.
+The only real possible difference is that if you set out to write a business plan on one page, it must absolutely fit on that one page and must be in a font that most people can still read.
+A traditional executive summary, on the other hand, can extend to two or three pages, but really should never be longer than that.